AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-04-Beyond-ES6#1:ES7-includes-and-exponential-operator.md

 ## Everything new in ES7

-ES7 introduced only two new features :
+ES7 (or ES 2016) introduced only two new features :

 - `Array.prototype.includes()`
 - the exponential operator